Healthy Homes Assessment Te Hauke

 Home Assessments Te Hauke for Rental Properties

-• Does the subfloor space well-insulated?
-Is there a ground moisture barrier present?
+• Is the sub floor space covered in insulation and is there a ground moisture barrier present?

-• Do you think the ceiling insulation require replenishment or replacement?
+• Do you think the ceiling insulation need replenishment or replacement?

-• Are there enough drainage and draught-stopping?
+• Are there enough drainage and the draught is stopped?

 • Does the house have sufficient ventilation including extractor fans?